digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 - ``--exclude``: do not run the tests provided as argument
 - ``--all-tests``: run all default and optional tests.
 This flag can be combined with the ``--exclude`` flag.

-Examples:
+Examples (hitting a single participant at ``localhost:6865``):

 .. code-block:: console
    :caption: Only run ``TestA``

-   $ java -jar ledger-api-test-tool.jar --include TestA
+   $ java -jar ledger-api-test-tool.jar --include TestA localhost:6865

 .. code-block:: console
    :caption: Run all default tests, but not ``TestB``

-   $ java -jar ledger-api-test-tool.jar --exclude TestB
+   $ java -jar ledger-api-test-tool.jar --exclude TestB localhost:6865

 .. code-block:: console
    :caption: Run all tests

-   $ java -jar ledger-api-test-tool.jar --all-tests
+   $ java -jar ledger-api-test-tool.jar --all-tests localhost:6865

 .. code-block:: console
    :caption: Run all tests, but not ``TestC``